pkalogiros/BindWays/README.md

 # BindWays
-A tiny performant ios library for easy 2-way databinding
+A tiny performant ios library for easy (one or) 2-way databinding